doemser/dead-simple-react/README.md

 - can be used for every piece of text in your app
 - accepts `children`, `variant`, `component` and every other prop you want to use

-> setting component (semantic) independently from variant (styling) follows the "separation of concerns" principle.
+> Setting component (semantic) independently from variant (styling) separates concerns.

 <a href="https://githubbox.com/doemser/dead-simple-react/tree/main/examples/styled-components/styled-components-typography-component" target="_blank">![Edit in CodeSandbox](https://assets.codesandbox.io/github/button-edit-lime.svg)</a>